 Sponsors & Partners

-Thomas Jefferson University & Thomas Jefferson Hospital values our ongoing partnerships with sponsors, CROs, and other academic and medical institutions.
+Thomas Jefferson University and Thomas Jefferson Hospital values our ongoing partnerships with sponsors, CROs, and other academic and medical institutions.

-We are always open to new collaborations and believe that together we can leverage our resources to reach common goals & outcomes more efficiently than we could on our own.
+We are always open to new collaborations and believe that together we can leverage our resources to reach common goals and outcomes more efficiently than we could on our own.